 The type of fuel that you use will impact everything from portability to taste to how easy it is to use.

 Coal smokers are great if you want a traditional smokey taste.
 These are especially effective when combined with wood, using the coal to get the fire started and wood chips to provide a smoke infusion.

-Visit the following article to learn what's the best charcoal for smokers in our opinion.
+Visit the following article to learn about the best charcoal for smoking meat, in our opinion.

 An electric smoker will generally be easier to use for beginners but will typically produce less in smoke flavor.
 These can be good for low and slow temperatures for fish and other types.